yasinozturk3580/ansible-task-3a/README.md

 13- nohup python app.py & = to run it in the background than add &
 14- netstat -plnt = This command lists network connections and listening ports on your system, showing useful details

+#  ansible  -i hosts  all  -m ping
 #  ansible-playbook  -i hosts  main.yml = testing playbook for playbook on vsc